Leyton District Council Tramways

 Photographs of inspectors are yet to come to light, so it is currently impossible to state what uniforms they wore.

 In common with many UK tramway operators, Leyton employed female staff in significant numbers during the Great War — as conductresses — to replace men lost to the armed services.
-These ladies were issued with tailored, single-breasted jackets with five buttons, a waist belt (with button fastening), two hip pockets and a breast pocket (on the left), epaulettes and upright collars; the epaulettes bore brass employee numbers, the collars 'L. D. C. T.' above 'Conductor' in embroidered script lettering.
-A matching skirt was worn, along with a waterproof bonnet; the latter sometimes carried an oval cloth badge that probably bore the grade — 'CONDUCTOR' — and the system initials ('L D C T'), both in embroidered script lettering.
+These ladies were issued with tailored, single-breasted jackets with five buttons, a waist belt (with button fastening), two hip pockets and a breast pocket (on the left), epaulettes and stand-up collars; the epaulettes bore brass employee numbers, the collars 'L. D. C. T.' above 'Conductor' in embroidered script lettering.
+A matching skirt was worn, along with a waterproof bonnet; the latter sometimes carried an oval cloth badge, which probably bore the grade — 'CONDUCTOR' — and the system initials ('L D C T'), both in embroidered script lettering.

 For a history of the system, see: 'The Tramways of East London' by Rodinglea; The Tramway & Light Railway Society and The Light Railway Transport League (1967).